orgpark-daily/udemy-docker-kubernetes/README.md

 ![image](https://user-images.githubusercontent.com/54085026/64928810-07bc1880-d858-11e9-94d8-cd474f4ba085.png)

 #### Worker
-1. Watches redis for new indicies.
+1. Watches redis for new indices.
 2. Pulls each new index.
 3. Calculates new value
 4. Puts it back into Redis